 Why Film in Hungary?

 A rich mix of geography, culture, and infrastructure makes Hungary one of the industry's most versatile destinations.
-Strong incentives and advanced facilities support productions of every scale.
+The 30% tax rebate (extendable to 37.5%), experienced crews, and advanced studio facilities support productions of every scale.
+The incentive has been extended through 2030.

 Historical Sites